 Sep 9, 2021 JavaScript

-How to check if an object is an array in JavaScript
+How to check if a string is an octal number in JavaScript

 Let's define this short function: